 If you’re in Hobart, never fear!
 Just a short drive will find you in at Howrah Beach, Seven Mile Beach, Taroona Beach or Park Beach.
-The summit of Mt Wellington is also popular, but you’ll often find that light pollution from the southern suburbs will dull the brightness.
+The summit of Mt Wellington is also popular, but you’ll often find that light pollution from the southern suburbs will dull the brightness of the Aurora Australis.

 How to take a photo of the Aurora Australis in Tasmania

 No longer than 30 seconds.
 Any longer and the stars won’t appear as dots, instead appearing like star trails.
 I normally set my camera to a shutter speed of around 10-20 seconds, and then tweak my other settings (as you’ll see below) to get the best shot.

 At least 800, but to keep your shutter speed as low as possible you can easily go up to 3200 before noise starts becoming an issue.
 Older cameras don’t have great noise performance, so you may want to limit these to 1200-1600.
 Noise reduction software is very good these days, so go as high as you can.
 I normally end up shooting at around ISO 1200-2000, depending on whether there’s a strong moon in the sky or not.

 Around f4.
-Any wider and you’ll find it difficult to get your focus and depth of field right.
-You can go narrower, but eventually you’ll start compromising on shutter speed, pushing it out beyond 20 seconds.
+Any wider (smaller f number) and you’ll find it difficult to get your focus and depth of field right.
+You can go narrower (bigger f number), but eventually you’ll start compromising on shutter speed, pushing it out beyond 20 seconds.

 To get the best quality photos you will need a tripod, or some other way of keeping your camera stationary for up to 20 seconds.
 The combination of very high ISO, wide aperture, short shutter speed and wide angle may give you decent hand held results, but I suspect you’ll struggle.

 My experience chasing the Aurora Australis in Tasmania

 This is an excerpt from my journal, back in 2014…